-Goodwill impairment
+Goodwill impairments

-As at December 31, 2022, the Company's goodwill was \$69.9 million.
-As disclosed in notes 2 and 9 of the Company's consolidated financial statements, the Company tests at least annually whether the goodwill asset has suffered any impairment at the cash-generating units ["CGUs"] level.
+As at December 31, 2023 the Company's goodwill was \$70 million.
+As disclosed in note 9 of the Company's consolidated financial statements, the Company tests at least annually whether the goodwill asset has suffered any impairment at the cash-generating units ["CGUs"] level.
 The Company has disclosed its valuation approach as well as the significant judgments, estimates and assumptions that were utilized and the result of its analysis in respect of impairment in note 9 to the consolidated financial statements.

 Auditing management's annual goodwill impairment analysis was complex, given the degree of judgment and subjectivity in evaluating management's estimates and assumptions in determining the recoverable amount of each of the respective CGUs.
 The recoverable amount is sensitive to significant assumptions included cash flow projections, revenue growth rate, earnings margins, terminal growth rate and after-tax discount rate, which are affected by expectations about future market and economic conditions.
+How our audit addressed the key audit matter